 which indicates other social issues.
 NeighborhoodScout's analysis reveals

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Washington Park / Stelton neighborhood in Edison are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Washington Park / Stelton neighborhood in Edison are wealthy, making it among the 15% highest income neighborhoods in America.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 89.3% of the neighborhoods in America.

 In addition, 1.4% of the children seventeen and under